Frequently Asked Questions

 What is your return policy?

 At the moment, there is a strict no return policy, unless you suffer from an adverse effect or there is a recall on purchased products.
-To clarify this please feel free to call our Client Services Representatives at 1-855-841-2009.
+Fore details, please feel free to call our Client Care Team at 1-855-841-2009.

 Why are you no longer providing client cards with first orders?